LukeSmithxyz/based.cooking/src/onion-raitha.md

 - 50 gm of Cucumber
 - Sprigs of Mint
 - Dash of Honey
-- Hint of Chilli Powder (Spicy option)/ Hint of sugar (sweet option)
+- Hint of Chilli Powder (Spicy option)/ Hint of sugar (Sweet option)

 ## Directions